th2nike/numenera-chargen/README.md

 # Numenera Character Generator

-A Rust CLI and TUI tool for generating Numenera characters from the Discovery and Destiny core books.
+A Rust TUI and CLI tool for generating complete Numenera characters from the Discovery and Destiny core books, with full equipment management and character sheet export.

 ## Features

-- 🎮 **Interactive TUI mode** - Beautiful terminal UI with full keyboard navigation
+- 🎮 **Interactive TUI mode** - Beautiful terminal UI with complete character creation workflow
 - 💬 **Interactive CLI mode** - Step-by-step guided character building
 - 🎲 **Random character generation** - Full random or constrained by type/descriptor
 - 👤 **Gender selection** - Choose Male, Female, or Other for your character